 While the leaves and flowers appear to float freely in the water, the plant is actually rooted to the bottom via rhizomes, or below-the-surface stems.
 Fragrant waterlily can live in water as shallow as a foot or as deep as six feet.
 It cannot tolerate drought or salt.
 Leaf stalks have four passages for movement of gases from the leaves to the rhizomes.
 The rhizomes themselves are food for some animals, particularly muskrats.

-Fun fact: The young leaves, flowerheads and seeds of water lily are edible.
+Fragrant water lily is considered to be an introduced plant in western states, including Arizona, California, Oregon, Washington, Idaho, New Mexico, Montana, Utah, and Nevada.
+In Washingston state, fragrant water lily and water lilies generally are classified as noxious weeds.
+Fun fact: The young leaves, flowerheads and seeds of waterlilies are edible.
 In Egypt and the west coast of Africa, the seeds are ground into flour.

 Other names include American white waterlily, American waterlily, alligator's bonnet, American white water-lily, fragrant white water-lily, fragrant water-lily, white water-lily, sweet-scented white water-lily, sweet-scented water-lily and beaver root.